123456FMBabcd/PythonHelper/README.md

 # PythonHelper

-# This is PythonHelper, a project to help python beginners.
+# Introduction
-Because I got caught in the rain when I was first learning python, I wanted to hold up an umbrella for others
+This is PythonHelper, a project designed to assist Python beginners.
+Inspired by my own experience of getting caught in the rain while learning Python, I wanted to provide an umbrella of support for others.

-# What can this project do:
+# Project Features
-Help you install python and pycharm, spyder, jupyter three common python editor, install a series of commonly used extension libraries and pycharm plug-ins, automatically adjust some of the requirements of python on the system (such as environment variables), to help you quickly get started with python, with the market with some of the basic textbooks of python can play a better effect.
+PythonHelper can help you with the installation of Python, as well as three common Python editors: PyCharm, Spyder, and Jupyter.
+It also installs a series of commonly used extension libraries and PyCharm plugins.
+The project automatically adjusts certain Python system requirements, such as environment variables, to facilitate a quick start with Python.
+When used in conjunction with some basic Python textbooks available in the market, PythonHelper can enhance the learning experience.

-# How to use this project:
+# How to Use
-After downloading the project, find PythonHelper.exe and run it.Please make sure that python and pycharm are not installed on your system and that you can grant administrator privileges to this application.If your device is capable of supporting the operation of this project, then the fully automated installation should have already started.
+After downloading the project, locate PythonHelper.exe and run it.
+Please ensure that Python and PyCharm are not already installed on your system.
+Grant administrator privileges to this application.
+If your device supports the operation of this project, the fully automated installation process should begin.

-# Difference between this project and anaconda:
+# Difference from Anaconda
-1.While the Anaconda installer is relatively large and can take up a lot of disk space, PythonHelper tries to use as little disk space as possible to help you learn python.<br>
+1. While the Anaconda installer is relatively large and can consume a significant amount of disk space, PythonHelper strives to use minimal disk space to facilitate your Python learning experience.
-2.Anaconda contains a large number of libraries and tools with relatively long startup times, while PythonHelper contains fewer but necessary and useful libraries.<br>
+2. Anaconda includes numerous libraries and tools with relatively long startup times, whereas PythonHelper includes fewer but essential and useful libraries.
-3.Anaconda has stringent system requirements, and reinstalling it after an installation error can lead to a lot of trouble.
-Although PythonHelper faces the same issue, it comes with tools to resolve the troubles.
+3. Anaconda has strict system requirements, and reinstalling it after an installation error can be troublesome.
+PythonHelper faces similar issues but comes with tools to resolve them.

-# About the author：
+# About the Author
-I'm a very handsome, great programming student who prefers not to reveal his real name, just call me FMB.
-My Bilibili account is <鸽鸽Pigeons>, welcome to follow Oh!
-I also often say I'm good at Japhon++.net, meaning I'm good at java, python, C++, and vb.net. in reality the only thing I'm proficient in is python!
+I'm a programming enthusiast who prefers to go by the name FMB.
+You can find me on Bilibili at <鸽鸽Pigeons>; feel free to follow!
+I often claim expertise in Japhon++.net, signifying proficiency in Java, Python, C++, and VB.NET.
+In reality, my true expertise lies in Python!